datamade/node-style-guide/Readme.md

 ### Minimize use of the ternary operator

 Use the ternary operator only when it presents straightforward conditional results.
 If you need to split your code into multiple lines, use `if` and `else` wrappers instead.
-[Think like a ninja - or not.](http://javascript.info/ninja-code#brevity-is-the-soul-of-wit)
+[What would a ninja do?](http://javascript.info/ninja-code#brevity-is-the-soul-of-wit)

 *Right:*